-Most med spa projects fail before construction starts because scope is not defined clearly enough for sequencing.
-The highest-risk misses are usually treatment flow, reception utility planning, and finish durability in high-touch zones.
+Most med spa projects run into trouble before construction starts because the scope is not clear enough to plan the work in order.
+The biggest things people miss are usually treatment flow, reception utility planning, and finish durability in high-touch areas.

 Pre-Lease Planning Priorities